 Step 2: Communicate Early and Frequently

-Proactive communication with students is important to establish behavioral expectations prior to the first day of class and to maintain compliance with those expectations throughout the semester.
-Here are some recommendations for communicating proactively this fall:
+Proactive communication with students is important to establish behavioral expectations prior to class and to maintain compliance with those expectations throughout the semester.
+Here are some recommendations for communicating proactively:

-With proactive communication, you should expect students to arrive to class wearing face coverings and maintaining a safe physical distance.
-Preparing for those students who missed early communications can help faculty promote healthy behaviors from the first day.
+With proactive communication, you should expect students to arrive to class prepared to meet your expectations for supporting a healthy learning environment.
 Here are a few tips and ideas: